caikit/caikit/CONTRIBUTING.md

 Guide](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md)
 from Kubernetes.

 When your contribution is ready, you can create a pull request.
 Pull requests are often referred to as "PR".
-In general, we follow the standard [github pull request](https://help.github.com/en/articles/about-pull-requests) process.
+In general, we follow the standard [GitHub pull request](https://help.github.com/en/articles/about-pull-requests) process.
 Follow the template to provide details about your pull request to the maintainers.

 Before sending pull requests, make sure your changes pass formatting, linting and unit tests.